Shivambansal96/Shreyas-Engineering-Clg-Hyd/Readme.md

 def bubble_sort(arr):
     n = len(arr)
     for i in range(n):
-        # Flag to optimize - if no swaps, array is sorted
         swapped = False
         for j in range(0, n-i-1):
             if arr[j] > arr[j+1]: